picfight/pfcd/docs/README.md

 **3.1 Startup**

-Typically btcd will run and start downloading the block chain with no extra configuration necessary, however, there is an optional method to use a `bootstrap.dat` file that may speed up the initial block chain download process.
+Typically pfcd will run and start downloading the block chain with no extra configuration necessary, however, there is an optional method to use a `bootstrap.dat` file that may speed up the initial block chain download process.